Job Loss or Hard Times Now Verses the Great Depression

 Top 3 Myths About the Great Depression and the New Deal

-Job losses and hard times have historically happened in the past and will undoubtedly occur again in the future.
-How are or would you cope with the situation?
-Would you lend a helping hand?
+Job losses and hard times have historically happened in the past and will undoubtedly occur sometime again in the future.
+It is interesting looking back and seeing how people coped.
+We can all hopefully learn lessons from the past and employ them if it becomes necessary.

 © 2009 Peggy Woods